-Other kinds of home liens
+Other kinds of property liens

 Other property liens, however, can spell adversity, especially when they are involuntary.
-Unlike mortgage liens, which the homeowner agrees to by taking out the loan, involuntary liens can happen unwillingly, usually because of accumulated debt.
+Unlike mortgage liens, which the homeowner agrees to by taking out the loan, involuntary liens can happen unwillingly, often because of accumulated debt.
 When an involuntary lien is placed on your home, the property’s title is no longer clear, which can prevent you from selling the house until the lien is addressed.